Let's gather together and make Africa shine through Arts

 VOODOO FESTIVAL (Jan 10) Rep. Benin

-The voodoo festival is celebrated on 10 January every year.
+The voodoo festival is celebrated on the 10th January every year.
 It is instituted to give more value to the culture of Benin and the different cultural and cultic realities.
-It is always organised in the Republic of Benin.
+It is always organized in the Republic of Benin.
 It is also a way of celebrating the ancestors and the riches they left as a heritage.

 GLEXWE XWE (Dec) Rep Benin